 Dr Bruce Alexander

 Dr Bruce Alexander has devoted his life to the improvement of physical and psychological health.
-He began his career as a medical research scientist, where he and coworkers were able to identify a crucial gene in the developement of leukaemia.
+He began his career as a medical research scientist, where he and coworkers were able to identify a crucial gene in the development of leukaemia.

 In 1999 Bruce completed training in clinical hypnosis and psychotherapy at The Australian Academy of Hypnotic Science.
 Since that time he has helped thousands of private clients resolve a variety of physical and psychological health issues.
 He has applied his diverse range of research and clinical skills to the corporate sector by providing programs in stress resilience and smoking cessation.